GrbzHakan/FinartzHakanGurbuz/README.md

-This repository contains Flight Booking Api for Finartz's case study.

 ## About Project
 This api is an online flight booking which operates only on internet.
 Main target of api is buy flight ticket and doing some bussiness logic which are in